redbadger/crux/docs/src/part-2/shell/ios.md

 The Apple shell is split into two Swift targets:

-- **`WeatherApp`** (the app target) — just a few files: the `@main` struct, the `LiveBridge` that talks to Rust, and `ContentView` as the root view.
+- **`WeatherApp`** (the app target) — just a few files: the `@main` struct that builds the `Core`, and `ContentView` as the root view.
 - **`WeatherKit`** (a local Swift Package) — everything else: the `WeatherHandler`, every effect handler, every screen, and the preview helpers.

 The split exists because building Swift is much faster than rebuilding the whole Rust framework, and SPM gives you the kind of iteration loop you'd expect from `cargo`.
 When you're tweaking a view, you only recompile the package.
 When you're iterating on effect handlers, same — the Rust library (and the Swift bindings it emits) only recompile when the core changes.

 WeatherKit never touches the Rust FFI.
-The one type that does, `LiveBridge`, lives in the app target and implements the generated `CoreBridge` protocol; the generated `Core` does the rest.
+Neither, in fact, does any code we wrote: the generated `App` package contains the one type that does, and the app target constructs a `Core` from it.
 That's what lets SwiftUI previews run without the Rust framework loaded.
 More on that at the end.

 ## Booting the Core